|Start: 2020-09-08||End: 2020-11-30|

 The advantages of investing with Assetmonk include:

-Considering the investors’ diverse needs, Assetmonk has designed three unique investment plans that cater to the different needs of investors.
+Considering the investors’ diverse needs, Assetmonk has designed three unique real estate investment plans that cater to the different needs of investors.

 |Investment period||Long term||Short term||Long term|